ianthetechie/digital-garden/content/blog/kwdc24.md

 The speakers I talked with said they had to provide a script in advance, which we speculate were used to improve the quality of the translations (which were still live, even when the presenter went “off script”).
-The model still mis-recognized some technical terms on occasion, but the hiccups were to be expected.
+The model still failed to recognize technical terms on occasion, but the hiccups were to be expected.
 Overall, the quality of the translation was excellent, and I think this will be the future of such events!